davisweilun/mansion/lesson_summary/python/REPL.md

 **What is a REPL?**

->REPL stands for: Read, Evaluate, Print, Loop
+..* REPL stands for: Read, Evaluate, Print, Loop

->Each line is read, evaluated, the return value is then printed to the screen, and then the process repeats.
+..* Each line is read, evaluated, the return value is then printed to the screen, and then the process repeats.

->Python ships with a REPL, and you can access it by running python3.6 from your terminal.
+..* Python ships with a REPL, and you can access it by running python3.6 from your terminal.

 Eg.1:
 <pre>